-Your support letter should state the municipality's support of the project and acknowledge its understanding that if the project receives CBR funding, no further projects of the same type located within the municipality will be eligible for CBR funding (with the exception of GHG reduction pathway capital projects - see the Available Funding section, Table 1: Available Funding by Type of Project section).
-The letter must be signed by the mayor on behalf of council, or by the municipality's chief administrative officer or city manager.
-Optional: The letter should specify any way in which the municipality has demonstrated its support, if applicable (e.g., in-kind contribution, financial contribution, etc.)
+Note that you will also be asked to provide supporting documents showing that a municipal government is partnering on the project.
+Your support letter should state the municipality's support of the project and acknowledge its understanding that if the project receives CBR funding, no further projects of the same type located within the municipality will be eligible for CBR funding (with the exception of GHG reduction pathway capital projectssee Table 1).
+The support letter must be signed by the mayor on behalf of council, or by the municipality's chief administrative officer or city manager.
+You can find a template here.

+Optional: Specify in the letter any way in which the municipality has demonstrated its support, if applicable (e.g., in-kind contribution, financial contribution, etc.).